Malcolm J. Fraser Jr.

 Rev. Julius A. Nieuwland, CSC, Professor of Biological Sciences, Department of Biological Sciences

-Office: 214 Galvin Life Science Center
+Office: 214 Galvin Life Sciences Center

 Recent developments in our understanding of the underlying biochemical processes that lead to the development of tissue-specific cells and organs have been facilitated by a University of Notre Dame proprietary technology discovered in the laboratory of Malcolm J. Fraser Jr. This technology, a mobile DNA vector called piggyBac, allows researchers to reprogram adult skin or adipose(fat) tissues into cells that can become virtually any tissue in the human body, including liver and neural tissues.